When will international travel return? A country-by-country guide to coronavirus recovery

 For more travel tips and news, sign up for our daily newsletter

 Rwanda is home to three major national parks.
 You can even book a trip to see the endangered mountain gorillas of Volcanoes National Park.

-The land-locked country reopened to all nationalities back on June 17, and the international airport reopened to commercial flights Aug.
-1. All arriving passengers will be required to present a negative COVID-19 RT-PCR (Real Time Polymerase Chain Reaction) test taken within 72 hours before arriving in Rwanda.
+The land-locked country reopened to all nationalities back on 17 June, and the international airport reopened to commercial flights 1 August.
+All arriving passengers will be required to present a negative COVID-19 RT-PCR (Real Time Polymerase Chain Reaction) test taken within 120 hours (five days) of departure for Rwanda.